LINQ Group Join in C#

 }

-Run the application and it will also print the same output as the previous example as shown in the below image.
-Here, you can see the employee with id 8 does not display here.
-This is because the employee with id 8 does not belong to any department.
+Run the application and print the same output as the previous example, as shown in the image below.
+The employee with ID 8 does not display here.
+This is because the employee with ID 8 does not belong to any department.

 Example to Understand LINQ GroupJoin Using Query Syntax in C#